telefonicaid/fiware-monitoring/doc/admin_guide.rst

 As stated before, there are a number of distributed components involved in the monitoring.
-Please refer to their respective installation manuals for execution details (this applies to probes & monitoring software, Context Broker, BigData, etc.).
+Please refer to their respective installation manuals for execution details (this applies to probes & monitoring software, Context Broker, Hadoop, etc.).
 This section focuses on NGSI Adapter specific instructions.